AbdulMoeezBaig/CloudMode_ON/README.md

 We allow users to use some services ... i.e. define permissions
 We use the least privilege principle (don't give more permissions than a user needs)

+IAM = Global
+Users -> add users (dont use root account)
+U know ur using root because top right shows root id and not user id
+You can create user, define a password, make him change password on next login and so
+Tags are just for comments / additional information.
+Now that user is created, possible to email the instructions or download a .CSV
+User name -> click user -> shows permissions that he has and if those permissions come from a group
+IMuser is created by / from the original root user and the username on top right differs.
+IMuser (sub-user)'s username is such as username @ rootuser's id such aa Account ID: 5787-4025-1387
+IAM user: AbdulJunior
+or AbdulJunior@578740251387

+### End of Video 12